The Guibord Center Advisory Council

 Dr. Prabhu has authored and edited a number of books, most recently “Raimon Panikkar as a Modern Spiritual Master.”
 Two books are in process: “Raimon Panikkar, Prophet of an Interreligious Age,” due in 2019, and “Liberating Gandhi: Community, Empire and a Culture of Peace,” due in 2020.

-Narayan Romano, Spiritual Director – Ananda Los Angeles
+Nayaswami Narayan, Spiritual Director – Ananda Los Angeles

-Together with his wife, Dharmadevi, Narayan serves as a Spiritual Director of Ananda Los Angeles.
+Together with his wife, Nayaswami Dharmadevi, Narayan serves as a Spiritual Director of Ananda Los Angeles.
 This community is one of nine worldwide dedicated to the teachings of the great yogi-saint, Paramhansa Yogananda.
 As a NYC businessman, Narayan discovered Yogananda’s autobiography, which inspired him to learn kriya yoga and explore spiritual community.
 An ordained minister, Narayan has also served at Ananda as a meditation teacher, yoga instructor, and publishing manager.
 He also co-founded Ananda Virtual Community–an interactive, online community with classes on yoga, meditation, and spiritual living.

 Swami Sarvadevananda, Director – The Vedanta Society of Southern California